cnlohr/ch32v003fun/README.md

 # ch32v003fun

-My tests for the [CH32V003](http://www.wch-ic.com/products/CH32V003.html) with gcc-riscv64.
+An open source tooling for the [CH32V003](http://www.wch-ic.com/products/CH32V003.html) with gcc-riscv64.
 It's 10-cent part with a RV32EC core that runs at 48MHz, has 16kB of flash and 2kB of RAM.
 It also comes in SOP-8, QFN-20 and SOIC packages.

 ![CH32V003 Architecture](https://img.wch.cn/20220921/5d7592ac-9a13-4662-910c-f9388da9ee6e.jpg)

-Still very much a wip, it's a dev environment for the ch32v003 in Linux / WSL that doesn't require any propreitary tooling or [MounRiver Studio(MRS)](http://www.wch-ic.com/products/www.mounriver.com/)
+It's a dev environment for the ch32v003 in Linux / WSL that doesn't require any propreitary tooling or [MounRiver Studio(MRS)](http://www.wch-ic.com/products/www.mounriver.com/)

+It works in Windows (WSL) and Linux.

 This contains:
 1. EVT Folder for running demos from the ch32v003 EVT.
 2. Barebones.
 A project that does not use the HAL or EVT.
-3. A demo "minichlink" which uses the WCH CH-Link with libusb exclusively for cross-platform use.
-(Only tested in Windows right now)
+3. "minichlink" which uses the WCH CH-Link with libusb, for cross-platform use.

 ## System Prep